 Visiting Pere Lachaise Cemetery

-When To Go: The cemetery is open every day of the week, from about 8:30 -5:30, hours varying depending on the season.
+When To Go: The cemetery is open every day of the week, from about 8:30 am to 5:30 pm, hours varying depending on the season and day of the week.
 For more complete information about opening times, click here.

 Cost: The visit is free!